Hyperreal number: Properties

 The hyperreals $*\R$ form an ordered field containing the reals $\R$ as a subfield.
 Unlike the reals, the hyperreals do not form a standard metric space, but by virtue of their order they carry an order topology.

 The use of the definite article the in the phrase the hyperreal numbers is somewhat misleading in that there is not a unique ordered field that is referred to in most treatments.
 However, a 2003 paper by Vladimir Kanovei and Saharon Shelah shows that there is a definable, countably saturated (meaning ω-saturated but not countable) elementary extension of the reals, which therefore has a good claim to the title of the hyperreal numbers.
 Furthermore, the field obtained by the ultrapower construction from the space of all real sequences, is unique up to isomorphism if one assumes the continuum hypothesis.

 The condition of being a hyperreal field is a stronger one than that of being a real closed field strictly containing $\R$.
 It is also stronger than that of being a superreal field in the sense of Dales and Woodin.

 Development

-The hyperreals can be developed either axiomatically or by more constructively oriented methods.
+The hyperreals can be developed either axiomatically or by constructive methods.
 The essence of the axiomatic approach is to assert (1) the existence of at least one infinitesimal number, and (2) the validity of the transfer principle.
 In the following subsection we give a detailed outline of a more constructive approach.
 This method allows one to construct the hyperreals if given a set-theoretic object called an ultrafilter, but the ultrafilter itself cannot be explicitly constructed.